fido-device-onboard/client-sdk-fidoiot/docs/tpm.md

 The library can be downloaded from [tpm2-abrmd-2.2.0-download](https://github.com/tpm2-software/tpm2-abrmd/releases/download/2.2.0/tpm2-abrmd-2.2.0.tar.gz)

+Alternatively, the in-kernel RM /dev/tpmrm0 can be used.
+Please see Section on Compiling SDO.

 ##### Build and Install process

 The build and installation process found at [tpm2-abrmd-2.2.0-install](https://github.com/tpm2-software/tpm2-abrmd/blob/master/INSTALL.md)